 Mr. Penfold is a man getting on for 60 or so, and has been at S. Michael’s for 22 years.
 He has raised the money for all the buildings, including the church, and the total comes to £21,000.
 The Mission Hall in Greenland St. was put up in 1888.
 Mr. P. mentioned these facts incidentally and without the least touch of self-glorification.
 He is on the contrary a man who impresses you as being very single[-minded] and liberal minded.
 In personal appearance he would easily lend himself to caricature, and when he told me of some of his early experiences with rough lads and of the hold he was able to get over them, my first impulse was to wonder how he managed it.
 He wears spectacles, is getting bald, is clean-shaven, talks well but chirrups rather and the voice is not impressive, while the mouth, with its thin lips, reminded me of one that Dickens describes as being well adapted for the periodical “posting” of little bits of food.
 But he is a thorough [sic] good fellow, is a friend of [Arthur] Blomfield Jackson’s2, and was very sympathetic and interested.3

 After A.G.
 Hunter‘s departure in 1882, Penfold was supported by a range of number of assistant priests – initially a single curate (J. Dixon and then H. J. Sharp), but from 1885, a pair of curates was more usual.
 Most curates served short tenures, two or three years.
 They lived together in the parish, and moved several times to try to find the right accommodation.
 They initially lived at 10, Gloucester Crescent, and then in Bayham Street to be closer to the people.
-4 These priests seem to have run a punishing schedule, leading services, community activities work with the community.
-The Parish Magazines do record their attempts to restrict access to them from parishioners outside specific hours.
-5 Nor were they immune to the appeal of vestments.
-They write in 1891 ‘we received a very liberal and acceptable present at Easter – a set of new surplices for the boys.’
+4 These priests seem to have run a punishing schedule, leading services and helping run community activities.
+The Parish Magazines record their attempts to retain some kind of spare time by stopping parishoners gaining access to them outside specific hours.
+5 Nor were they immune to the appeal of vestments – they write in 1891 ‘we received a very liberal and acceptable present at Easter – a set of new surplices for the boys.’
 6

 - Parish Magazine, I.12 (Dec 1884) ↩